Susceptibility of Continual Learning Against Adversarial Attacks: Results and Discussion

 \section{Results and Discussion}

-We investigate on the robustness of standard continual learning methods against adversarial attacks in general and the security of individual learned tasks in particular.
-It has been observed that adversarial attacks can be used to attack state-of-the-art continual learning models.
-Any learned task can be attacked and misclassified easily.
-It is interesting to note that newly learned tasks are less vulnerable than those historically learned.
-This underscores the interesting fact that creating false memories of historically learned tasks is easier.
+We examined the robustness of continual learning methods concerning adversarial attacks in a broader context, particularly emphasizing the security of individually learned tasks.
+Our investigation reveals that adversarial attacks compromise state-of-the-art continual learning models.
+Specifically, we demonstrate that any learned task within the continual learning paradigm can be susceptible to adversarial attacks, resulting in misclassification.
+A noteworthy observation from our study is that newly acquired tasks exhibit a lower vulnerability to adversarial attacks than previously learned tasks.
+This observation brings to light the intriguing phenomenon wherein creating false memories associated with historically learned tasks appears to be a more tractable endeavor in the context of adversarial attacks.

-In Tables \ref{table:task_il}, \ref{table:domain_il} and \ref{table:class_il}, we summarized the performance of the continual learning models when attacked by adversarial attacks.
+In Tables \ref{table:task_il}, \ref{table:domain_il}, and \ref{table:class_il}, we summarized the performance of the continual learning models when attacked by adversarial attacks.
 The individual class-level vulnerability of the continual learning algorithms under Task-IL can be seen in Figures \ref{fig:ewc_til},\ref{fig:ewc_online_til},\ref{fig:si_til},\ref{fig:lwf_til},\ref{fig:dgr_til},\ref{fig:dgr_distill_til}.

-Figure \ref{fig:ewc_til} depicts the class-wise vulnerability of the EWC \cite{ewc} against the FGSM, PGD, and CW \cite{fgsm,pgd,cw} adversarial attacks under Task-IL setting of continual learning.
-Where the first two rows represent the class-wise vulnerability of the EWC against FGSM, and the class-wise vulnerability of the EWC against PGD is shown in the next two rows.
-The last two rows present the class-wise vulnerability of the EWC against CW.
-Further, the first subfigure in rows 1,3, and 5 represents the EWC average performance under standard evaluation of continual learning.
-Similarly, the degradation under untargeted adversarial attacks are presented in the second sub-plots in rows 1, 3, and 5.
-The following sub-plots show how targeted adversarial attacks degrade average performance.
-The header of the sub-plots highlights the targeted labels.
-Moreover, x-axis of the plots represents the task number while y-axis represents the average accuracy over 10 runs.